Alert! Get 5 Online Safety Course for $100 Avail Now

 One such example of those working conditions can be when employees are exposed to extreme temperatures or heat.
 In such cases, they must be allowed adequate breaks in cooler areas to prevent heat-related illnesses and even deaths.
 Similarly, in occupations that require repetitive motions or heavy lifting of objects or equipment, OSHA advises regular short breaks to minimize the chance of musculoskeletal injuries.

 Besides, OSHA’s regulations cover employee breaks in certain cases but don’t specify their duration or frequency.
 Instead, it is the responsibility of federal and state labor laws to mandate the standards for employee breaks.
+Therefore, OSHA break laws primarily apply in situations where worker safety is at risk due to environmental or physical conditions.

 Federal OSHA’s Requirements for Employee Breaks